katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 #### 4. User Feedback and Iteration
 After each round of testing, feedback will be collected.
 This feedback will guide further refinement of the tool.
 User satisfaction and usability scores will be tracked to identify pain points or areas of improvement.

-#### 5. Reporting and Documentation
-A final User Testing Report will be generated that includes:
--	Test Results: Summary of test cases, results, and success metrics.
--	Issues Identified: List of bugs and usability issues.
--	Recommendations: Suggested changes based on feedback and test results.
--	Action Plan: Outline of next steps to address issues and optimize the product.